Remember Me (2010 film): Reception

 Roger Ebert generally liked the film, giving it three out of four stars and characterizing it as a "well-made movie.
 I cared about the characters.
 I felt for them.
 Liberate them from the plot's destiny, which is an anvil around their necks, and you might have something" but goes on to say it "tries to borrow profound meaning, but succeeds only in upstaging itself so overwhelmingly that its characters become irrelevant".

-Box office

-Remember Me opened in fifth place, behind Alice in Wonderland, Green Zone, She's Out of My League, and Shutter Island.
-It grossed $8,089,139 in its first weekend.
-As of July 6, Remember Me accumulated a total of $56,032,889 at the box office.